erkyrath/quixe/README.txt

 * Version History

 - 2.1.3 (###)
+  - Changed the behavior of unicode files in local storage.
+They are now byte arrays (UTF8 or BE32) instead of unichar arrays.
+Legacy saved files will not read back correctly.
+This only affects files created with glk_stream_open_file_uni(), so it does *not* affect saved games.
   - Fixed a bug where hyperlinks set on images (in text) would not work.

 - 2.1.2 (November 22, 2015)